ManuBoca92/hudl-tech-test/README.md

 - In case the `chromedriver` doesn't work, please download the chromedriver version that correlates with the same version of your Chrome browser and swap it for this one.

+### Run Tests Locally
+* First of all, please clone this repo and make sure you have **Python** installed.
+* Please make sure you have an activated `env` with all the needed ackages from `requirements.txt`already installed.
+Please go through **Packages** section below and follow the steps to create a virtual env.
+* The command for running the test is `pytest tests --browser [browsername]` for example, say you want to run your test on a chrome browser `pytest tests --browser chrome` or on firefox then use this command `pytest tests --browser firefox`.

 ### Packages

-In order to install the packages used for this project, please create a virtual env by following these steps.
+In order to install the packages used for this project, please create a virtual env  inside the cloned directory, by following these steps.

 #### Installing virtualenv